 8. Have fun on Lake Victoria

 While in Entebbe, you have to make the most of Lake Victoria!
 This majestic expanse of water is shared by Uganda, Tanzania and Kenya.
-Spending time on the waters of Lake Victoria and the Nile river that drains out of it are most definitely on our list of the top 20 things to do in Uganda!
+Spending time on the waters of Lake Victoria is most definitely on our list of the top 20 things to do in Uganda!

 Some popular activities include: